collinloo/M3_FinalProject/README.md

 ![](/img/shap_val_by_fea.png?raw=true)

 Observations
-* In general, the higher the actual feature values in 'total day minutes' (red dots), the higher the prediction in the true churn rate.
-On the hand, the lower their actual feature values (blue dots), reduce the true churn rate.
+* In general, the higher the actual feature values in 'total day minutes' (red dots), the higher the prediction in the 'churn' label.
+On the hand, the lower their actual feature values (blue dots), reduce the prediction for the 'churn' label.

-* Customers with voice mail plan tend not to churn while customers without a voice mail plan contribute more toward the churn prediction.
+* Customers with voice mail plan tend not to leave while customers without a voice mail plan contribute more toward the the churn label prediction.

-* High feature values in 'number vmial messages' has a positive impact in predicting the true churn label in the model outcomes.
+* High feature values in 'number vmial messages' has a positive impact in predicting the 'churn' label in the model outcomes.

-* For feature 'customer service calls', the higher the number of calls to the customer service line, the higher the risk that the customers will Churn.
+* For feature 'customer service calls', the higher the number of calls to the customer service line, the higher the risk that the customers will leave.

 ### Examine individual instance
 ![](/img/ind_inst.png?raw=true)